JeremyQuek/File_sharing_system/README.md

 Fill in this section with the student IDs of all the members in your project group.

-Partner 1 Name:
+Partner 1 Name: quek jun siong

-Partner 1 SID:
+Partner 1 SID: 3042026887

-Partner 1 Email:
+Partner 1 Email: jquek026@berkeley.edu

-Partner 2 Name (if applicable):
+Partner 2 Name (if applicable): Sricharan Balasubramanian

-Partner 2 SID (if applicable):
+Partner 2 SID (if applicable): 3038796815

-Partner 2 Email (if applicable):
+Partner 2 Email (if applicable): sricharanbala@berkeley.edu

 Also add a link to this repo below (should start with https://github.com/cs161-students/).

-Link to this Github repo:
+Link to this Github repo:https://github.com/JeremyQuek/cs161-proj